AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 - joystick

 ## Linux and Android patching process
-To patch your copy of (Windows) AM2R v1.1, place the `AM2R_11.zip` (case-sensitive) file in the same folder as `patcher.py`.
-After installing the required dependencies for the version you would like to patch to, execute `patcher.py` via `python patcher.py`.
+To patch your copy of (Windows) AM2R v1.1, place the `AM2R_11.zip` (case-sensitive) file in the same folder as `patcher.sh`.
+After installing the required dependencies for the version you would like to patch to, execute the patching script via `./patcher.sh`.
 During the installation you will be asked, if you want to patch it for Linux or Android.
 Press the corresponding number for that.

+If no arguments are applied, the patching script will run as *interactive* mode.
+For a list of all arguments for headless mode, run `./patcher.sh --help`.

 ## After patching
 Navigate to the newly created folder.

-If you have other questions/issues, please open an issue, post to [r/AM2R](https://www.reddit.com/r/AM2R/), or join the [Official AM2R Discord Server](https://discord.gg/YTQnkAJ).
+If you have other questions/issues, please open an issue, post to [r/AM2R](https://www.reddit.com/r/AM2R/), join the [Official AM2R Discord Server](https://discord.gg/YTQnkAJ) or join the [Official AM2R Matrix Space](https://matrix.to/#/#am2r:matrix.org).

 ## Android installation instructions
 You will need an Android device with a file explorer application installed, and a USB cable to connect said device to your computer.